NHL 14: Reception

 NHL 14 received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 Overall it was regarded as an improvement in the NHL game franchise.
 The game was awarded "Best Sports Game" in the Game Critics Awards Best of E3 2013.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NHL 14 for "Sports Game of the Year".